 This article will explain how to add an SSL Certificate from the free Let’s Encrypt Certificate Provider with GridPane using one of our DNS API integrations.
 This will allow your site to be served by the encrypted HTTPS protocol, and your visitors will also benefit from the speed increased enabled by HTTP2 which only works via HTTPS.

-Using the DNS Api integration method requires your domain to be managed by one of the a DNS management services we GridPane integrates with.
+Using the DNS API integration method requires your domain to be managed by one of the DNS management services we GridPane integrates with.
 We currently support two of the biggest DNS management services:

 Copy your Cloudflare API credentials

-Login in to your Cloudflare account and add a site to be managed or select an already managed site, then go to the overview page.
+Log into your Cloudflare account and add a site to be managed or select an already managed site, then go to the overview page:

 Then find the API section near the bottom of the page on the right section of the page.

-Then Click the API Tokens tab, anc click View for the Global API Key
+Then Click the API Tokens tab, and click View for the Global API Key: